What If You Suddenly Lost Your Income due to Sickness/Injury

 - What if your long term employment plans change; will coverage continue if you change jobs or occupations in the future?

-- Some disability insurance policies do an income test at time of claim and if your income does not support the benefit, it is reduced accordingly while others guarantee to pay out what you purchased as they do the income test when you purchase the policy.
+- Some key person disability insurance policies do an income test at time of claim and if your income does not support the benefit, it is reduced accordingly while others guarantee to pay out what you purchased as they do the income test when you purchase the policy.

 Disability insurance policies differ significantly in what is covered, how long they will pay, and how they define your income on which they do pay.
 There are too many considerations to provide meaningful instant quotes.
 Let one of our professionals work through how much of a monthly benefit you need and then help you select the policy that would work best for you and still be within your budget.

 Ask yourself, would you rather have a job that pays $60,000 per annum (or whatever you do earn) but nothing if you were disabled and could not work or one that paid between $57,000 and $58,000 (96% to 98% of your current income) but if you were disabled it would pay you a tax free monthly income to age 65.
-If you do not have disability insurance through your employment you need to seriously consider this whether you are single and particularly if you are married with children.
+If you do not have key person disability insurance through your employment you need to seriously consider this whether you are single and particularly if you are married with children.